YesdXploiter/mope-legacy/README.md

 ## Building

-1. Clone project
+1. Clone project.
-2. Open your CLI with Maven installed in server/mope directory
+2. Open your CLI with Maven installed in server/mope directory.
-3. Build the server with `mvn clean package`
+3. Build the server with `mvn clean package`.
-4. Target .jar will be in server/mope/target, named mopelegacyserver.jar
+4. Target .jar will be in server/mope/target, named mopelegacyserver.jar.
 5. Now you can start the server!

 ## Starting